Top Five Tell-Tale Signs of Façade Problems – And How to Avoid Them!

 5. Corrosion

-Rust is the hidden danger in buildings.
-The steel in building façades is usually hidden beneath the surface as reinforcement in concrete buildings, and anchors or ties in brick, stone and terra cotta-clad buildings.
+Rust is a hidden danger in buildings.
+The steel in building façades is usually hidden beneath the surface as reinforcement in concrete buildings, and anchors or ties in brick, stone, and terra cotta-clad buildings.
 When steel rusts, the corroded piece usually expands with enough force to crack the surrounding concrete or masonry, causing it to either sag or fall off completely.
 Early signs to look for are rust stains and cracks in locations where it’s likely that steel was used as a fastener.
 Check windows and steel columns in masonry-clad buildings, and in a regular grid in concrete buildings.
 The sooner you find and repair the corrosion, the less damage you’ll have to restore later.

 Visual Inspections are Critical